Jollyfalcon/Calculator/README.md

     - Checks for correct Parenthesis pairing
     - Checks for unexpected character inputs
     - Checks for duplicate operators or decimals
-    - Checks for divide by zero
+    - Checks for divide by zero or overflow
 - Comprehensive unit tests using pytest

 ## Prerequisites